United Kingdom - Education

 At a glance

-The UK is the fourth-largest donor to global education; focus on girls’ education
+The UK is the fourth-largest donor to global education and focuses on girls’ education

-In 2019, the UK spent US$319 million (24%) of its ODA for education as core funding to multilaterals.
-This is below the DAC average (30%).
-Top recipients included EU institutions (EU; US$165 million or 12% of total ODA to education), the International Development Association (IDA; US$97 million or 7%), followed by United Nations Relief and Works Agency (UNRWA; US$35 million or 3%).
+In 2020, the UK spent US$292 million (29%) of its ODA for education as core funding to multilaterals.
+This is right at the DAC average (30%).
+Top recipients included EU institutions (EU; 15% of total ODA to education), the International Development Association (IDA; 9%), followed by United Nations Relief and Works Agency (UNRWA; 3%).
 The UK relies much more heavily on bilateral channels for its ODA to education.
-In 2019 it spent US$1.0 billion (76% of the ODA for education) bilaterally with a focus on primary education (40%), education policy and administrative management (16%), and higher education (14%).
-ODA channeled as earmarked funding through multilaterals is included in the UK’s bilateral funding flows.
+In 2020, it spent US$703 million (71% of ODA for education) bilaterally with a focus on ‘primary education’ (25%), ‘education policy and administrative management’ (16%), ‘education facilities and training’ (14%), ‘higher education’ (14%), and ‘upper secondary education’ (13%).

 Included in the UK’s bilateral funding flows is ODA channeled as earmarked funding through multilaterals.
 In September 2019, the government announced £300 million (US$385 million) for the International Finance Facility for Education (IFFEd) a new initiative to mobilize finance for education projects through donor grants and guarantees, which the UK has been highly engaged in creating.
 The UK is one of the largest donors to Education Cannot Wait (ECW), a global fund launched in 2016 to improve access to education during humanitarian emergencies and crises.
 Total UK contributions amount to £124 million (US$159 million), including an additional £5 million (US$6 million) announced in April 2020 to support emergency education during the COVID-19 crisis.